ghc/ghc/docs/users_guide/exts/poly_kinds.rst

 ``forall k.
 Type -> k -> Type``, but this isn't quite right, since this would allow incorrect things like ``ProxyKVis Bool Int``, which should be rejected due to the fact that ``Int`` is not of kind ``Bool``.
-The key observation is that the kind of the second argument *depend* on the first argument.
+The key observation is that the kind of the second argument *depends* on the first argument.
 GHC indicates this dependency in the syntax that it gives for the kind of ``ProxyKVis``: ::

   ProxyKVis :: forall k -> k -> Type